niketagrawal/til/code-review/code-review-checklist.md

 ### Function docstring
 Beside the usual benefits it also eliminates the need of annotating the function arguments, i.e., stating their data types.

+### Comments
-## Capture the 'why a function is implemented and what it does in comments for function docstrings'.
+Capture the 'why a function is implemented and what it does in comments for function docstrings'.
 The 'how this function works' is covered in the implementation anyway.

 ### Use variables to store constants
 Use variables with upper case and underscores to store constants in the code.
 Declare these variables at the top of the module.